790gradml/gradML/supervised/learnability_and_vc.md

 Regression and Naive Bayes last lecture and in this lecture, we want to generalize the discussion to the entire ERM methods and try to answer some fundamental questions related to the concept of learning.
-First of all, we haven't had a clear definition of what does it mean to be able to learn.
+First of all, we haven’t had a clear definition of what does it mean to be able to learn.
 We also want to ask, what hypothesis class should we choose and what limitations do different hypothesis class have.
 Further more, given a hypothesis class, we would like to discuss and determine what